iamjoeycruz/securitycopilot/README.md

 Author: Rod Trent

 # Technical Docs ⚙️
-Some of the technical docs that are helpful when starting with Security Copilot.
+Some of the technical docs that are helpful when starting with Copilot for Security.

 ## Microsoft Cybersecurity Reference Architectures
 The Microsoft Cybersecurity Reference Architectures (MCRA) are the component of Microsoft's Security Adoption Framework (SAF) that describe Microsoft’s cybersecurity capabilities and technologies.